 How do you get your research funded when more than 80% of proposals don’t make the cut?

-If you’ve ever sweated over a big grant proposal for months, only to have it rank juuuuust outside the funding cutoff—you know how brutal that feels, especially when your job is on the line.
+If you’ve ever sweated over a big grant proposal for months, only to have it rank juuuuust outside the pay line—you know how brutal that feels, especially when your career is at stake.

 It’s rough out there.
-NIH and CIHR's overall success rates were under 20% for 2017.
+NIH and CIHR's success rates were under 20% for 2017 (and only slightly better for 2018).
 These competitions are fierce.
 And it’s been like that for years.

-I mean, aside from having a brilliant study design?
+I mean, aside from having a brilliant research approach?
 (Which you do, of course.
-But good study design and expert co-investigators are just what get you in the door.
+But good study design, strong preliminary data, and expert co-investigators are just what get you in the door.
 You need to knock their socks off if you want to win the big bucks.)

 You write a barn burner of a grant proposal.